-This series of switching regulators is similar to the LM2592HV with additional supervisorv performance features.
+This series of switching regulators is similar to the LM2591HV with additional supervisory and control features.

-Requiring minimum number of components, these regulators are simple to use and include internal frequency compensation, improved line and load specifications, fixed-frequency oscillator, Shutdown/Soft-start, output error flag, and flag delay.
+Requiring a minimum number of external components, these regulators are simple to use and include internal frequency compensation, improved line and load specifications, fixed-frequency oscillator, Shutdown/Soft-start, output error flag and flag delay.

-The LM2593HV operates at a switching frequency of 150 kHz, thus allowing smaller sized filter components than what would be needed with lower frequency switching regulators.
+The LM2590HV operates at a switching frequency of 150 kHz thus allowing smaller sized filter components than what would be needed with lower frequency switching regulators.
 Available in a standard 7-pin TO-220 package with several different lead bend options, and a 7-pin TO-263 surface-mount package.

-Other features include a specified ±4% tolerance on output voltage under all conditions of input voltage and output load conditions, and ±15% on the oscillator frequency.
-External shutdown is included, featuring typically 90-μA standby current.
-Selfprotection features include a two stage current limit for the output switch and an overtemperature shutdown for complete protection under fault conditions.
+Other features include an ensured $\pm 4\%$ tolerance on output voltage under all conditions of input voltage and output load conditions, and $\pm 15\%$ on the oscillator frequency.
+External shutdown is included, featuring 90-μA standby current (typical).
+Self protection features include a two stage current limit for the output switch and an over temperature shutdown for complete protection under fault conditions.